jagadekmeesala/ITG_EAGLE_Training/README.md

 -  HashSet, LinkedHashSet, TreeSet.
 -  Properties of each of the sets
 -  Map Interface in Collections interface
+-  Keys and values in maps
 -  Maps are similiar to sets, but there will be a change in one of its methods. add in sets is Put in maps.
+-  Map.entry is the child interface of maps.
+-  Collection Interface and Collection class
+-  Comparable and comparator.

 Researched and learnt about
 - What is an API?